AIM-Harvard/pyradiomics/README.md

 ### Installation

-PyRadiomics is OS independent and compatible with both Python 2.7 and Python >=3.4 (64-bits).
+PyRadiomics is OS independent and compatible with both Python 2.7 and Python >=3.4.
+As of version 2.0, PyRadiomics releases are also made available on PyPi.
+To install PyRadiomics, ensure you have python installed and run:
-To install this package on unix like systems run the following commands from the root directory:

-    python -m pip install -r requirements.txt
+    `python -m pip install pyradiomics`
-    python setup.py install

-Detailed installation instructions, as well as instructions for installing PyRadiomics on Windows are available in the [documentation](http://pyradiomics.readthedocs.io/en/latest/installation.html).
+Detailed installation instructions, as well as instructions for building PyRadiomics from source, are available in the [documentation](http://pyradiomics.readthedocs.io/en/latest/installation.html).

 ### Docker